 When to Use a Shotgun Scope?

 Some people say the ugliest thing in the world is a scope on a shotgun.
 Depending on the situation a scope might be enormously helpful, or downright stupid.
-For the majority of times a shotgun is being used, rifle sights or scope is a huge hindrance.
+For the majority of times a shotgun is being used, rifle sights or a scope is a huge hindrance.

-Any wing shooting done with a shotgun must be done with a bead sight, otherwise you are going to be severely handicapping your ability to follow through and see the target while your shooting.
+Any wing shooting done with a shotgun must be done with a bead sight, otherwise you are going to be severely handicapping your ability to follow through and see the target while you’re shooting.

 However, when turkey hunting or using a scope on a slug gun or rifled shotgun barrel, they are extremely helpful to prevent missing and increase accuracy.
-When shooting a single projectile at a slug, you essentially have a very large caliber low-pressure rifle.
+When shooting a single projectile like a slug, you essentially have a very large caliber low-pressure rifle.

-Even when shooting at turkeys with shot, aiming a small target that is stationary is completely different than shooting at ducks or birds in flight.
+Even when shooting at turkeys with shot, aiming at a small target that is stationary is completely different than shooting at ducks or birds in flight.
 In these situations rifle sights or a scope are preferable.

 Top 5 Best Shotgun Scopes on the Market

 Nikon make some of the best rifle scopes in the world.
 They make all types of optical equipment ranging from eyeglasses to high-grade scientific equipment and the technology that goes into these critical industries go straight into the rifle scopes, and you can tell as soon as you use one.

-This is one of their most popular shotgun scopes, and one of the most popular scopes on the market for shotguns, because of the quality and value that it delivers.
+This is one of their most popular shotgun scopes, and in fact one of the most popular scopes on the market for shotguns, because of the quality and value that it delivers.
 Not only does this scope feature some of the best fully multicoated lenses available, it is specifically designed to be used with shotguns.

-With moderate magnification topping out at 7X power in a slim 32 mm objective bell, this scope provides plenty of light gathering capability and magnification to use to the edge of a shotgun’s effective range, without burdening your weapon with a bulky or have a rifle scope.
+With moderate magnification topping out at 7X power and a slim 32mm objective lens, this scope provides plenty of light gathering capability and magnification to use to the edge of a shotguns effective range, without burdening your weapon with a bulky scope.